 More information regarding soil testing for plant-available nutrients can be found in the extension publication SL 408, at: https://edis.ifas.ufl.edu/publication/SS621.
-Use UF/IFAS SL 52, Fertility Considerations for Sod Production, to determine nutrient recommendations for the appropriate sod type and region.
+Use publication SP500 to determine nutrient recommendations for the appropriate crop type and region.